mitotic/slidoc/README.md

 questions.
 Questions are slides of the form:

     Question statement

     Answer: X

     Concepts: ...

 where `X` can be `a`, `b`, etc. for multiple-choice questions, a number for numeric answers, or some text for open-ended answers.
 For unspecified answers, `X` should be as `choice`, `number`, or `text`.
-Correct text answers with markup, or spanning multiple lines, can be provided in a separate slide with a Level 3 header containing the word `answer`.
+Correct text answers with markup, or spanning multiple lines, can be provided as Notes or in the next slide with a Level 3 header containing the word `answer`.

 The optional concepts list for questions is analyzed by Slidedown for dependencies.